helios-ag/grav-metrika/README.md

 ## Manual Installation

 To install this plugin, just [download](https://github.com/helios-ag/grav-metrika/archive/master.zip) the zip version of this repository and unzip it under `/your/site/grav/user/plugins`.
-Then, rename the folder to `yametrika`.
+Then, rename the folder to `metrika`.

 You should now have all the plugin files under